lewiii254/marklewis-verse-folio/README.md

-# 🚀 Marklewis Mutugi — Developer Portfolio
+# 🚀 Marklewis Mutugi — Developer Portfolio✨😁

 Welcome to the official repository of my developer portfolio!
 A modern, sleek, and fully responsive personal website built using **Vite + React + TypeScript**, styled with **Tailwind CSS** and enhanced with **shadcn/ui** components.